Journaling & Mental Health

 • Journals are not chronological and do not follow a specific pattern or order.
 When you have a journal, you write down whatever comes to mind at that particular time.

-• A journal is more personal than a diary.
-This is because it contains detailed descriptions of a person’s thoughts and feelings.
+• A journal is more personal than a diary because it describes a person’s thoughts and feelings.

-• A diary is not personal as it contains logs from the everyday experiences of the writer.
+• A diary is not personal, as it contains logs from the everyday experiences of the writer.

-A 2015 research paper explains that consistent expressive writing may help reduce Post Traumatic Stress Disorder symptoms.
+A 2015 research paper explains that consistent expressive writing may help reduce post-traumatic stress Disorder symptoms.
 It also suggests that writing at length about a traumatic or stressful event can help manage PTSD symptoms.

 How to start journaling?

-Keeping a record of personal thoughts and feelings is particularly helpful in supporting mental health by (WebMD.com, 2021):
+Keeping a record of personal thoughts and feelings is particularly helpful in supporting mental health (WebMD.com, 2021):

 1. Reducing anxiety